nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands and to determine the type of object to display in the `ListPanelPlaceholder`.
 * depends on some classes in the `Model` component, as it displays either a `Student`, `Group`, or `Task` object residing in the `Model`.

-#### ListPanel Component
+#### XYZListPanel Component

-The `ListPanel` consists of either a `StudentListPanel`, `TaskListPanel` or `GroupListPanel`.
+The `XYZListPanel` consists of either a `StudentListPanel`, `TaskListPanel` or `GroupListPanel`.

-Each of these `ListPanels` consists of their own `Card` components which make up the final GUI.
+Each of these `XYZListPanel`s consists of their own `XYZCard` components which make up the final GUI.

-The layout of these `ListPanels` are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
+The layout of these `XYZListPanel`s are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)

 ### Logic component